boxine/django-huey-monitor/README.md

 ]
 ```

-Note: You can run quickly test Huey Monitor with the test project, e.g:
+Note: You can quickly test Huey Monitor with the test project, e.g:

 ```bash
 ~/django-huey-monitor$ ./manage.sh run_testserver